 A list of financial incentives for historic preservation is available

 Owners of historic homes and buildings can sometimes obtain government assistance with preservation costs.
 Programs administered by the Illinois Historic Preservation Agency include:

 - 20 percent federal tax credits for rehabilitation of historic, income-producing properties

 - A freeze on property taxes for owner-occupied historic residences.

 - State income tax credits for rehabilitation of historic, income-producing properties in River Edge Redevelopment Zones (Aurora, East St. Louis, Elgin, Peoria, or Rockford).

 Historic properties in Illinois received more than $2.3 billion dollars in reinvestment from 2000 to today through the federal rehabilitation tax incentives.
 In 2011, Illinois was first in the nation with more than $365 million in certified rehabilitation expenditures.
 This investment created more than 37,000 jobs.

-The U.S. Internal Revenue Service also provides a 10% rehabilitation credit for non-historic commercial buildings built before 1936 and download Form 3468.
+The U.S. Internal Revenue Service also provides a 10% tax credit. download form 3468 and instructions.